nickarms/100-days-of-code/r1-log.md

 ### R1D23
 Finshed the factorial problem and now am hacking around with regular expressions which are tricky.
 Maybe this time I'll finally get them. https://twitter.com/sirnixalot/status/956398296766889984

+### R1D24
+Didn't code yesterday.
+Did today (more regexp).
+Asked for feedback from the community on whether I should reset and am okay either way. https://twitter.com/sirnixalot/status/957163033872146432